Fail-Safe/openwrt-pesa1234-build/README.md

 Last, but far from least, there is a script you will need to **run one time** that I have placed into your container's `/tmp` directory.

-You will execute the script as follows:
+You will execute the script as follows **from within the container**:

 ```bash
 $ /tmp/setup_pesa1234_repo.sh